achi08rbb/nfl_project/setup/Setup.md

 # **Terraform**
 - Set up your GCP infrastracture using terraform
 - The following resources will be created:

     1. Big Query: Data Warehouse
     2. Google Cloud Storage: Data Lake
     3. Google Dataproc: Spark Cluster (for running spark jobs)

 1. After installing terraform, follow this guide: https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cligo

-2. Modify the project variable in the variables.tf according to your GCP Project ID.
+2. Modify the project variables in the `variables.tf` according to your GCP Project ID.

 3. Go to your CLI and `cd` to the terraform folder in the cloned project repo
     ```
-    cd <path-where-you-cloned-the-repo>/nflproject/terraform
+    cd <path-where-you-cloned-the-repo>/terraform
     ```

 4. Follow these execution steps: